alisharify7/CS50-Python/README.md

 </p>

 # Cs-Python
-## Solve All cs Course Question and Problen Sets of Python
+## Solve all CS Course Question and Problem Sets of Python

 How to clone :